 Successful disruptions by Naval Forces, in conjunction with Masters’ adherence to and implementation of BMP4, have significantly reduced the pirates’ ability to capture vessels.
 However, pirates retain the capability of conducting acts of piracy against vessels of opportunity.

-Pirate Attack Groups have made “soft approaches” on merchant ships transiting the HRA.
+In the past, it has been reported that Pirate Attack Groups conducted “soft approaches” on merchant ships transiting the HRA.
 Skiffs have been known to approach vessels in order to probe the reaction of the crew and any possible Privately Contracted Armed Security Personnel (PCASP) onboard.
 If the pirate approach does not elicit a response, the pirates may then proceed with an attack, using additional skiffs.
 However, the use of BMP4 and the reaction of PCASP have recently been effective in warning off any small boats which might otherwise have had close contact with the transiting vessel.

 Continued Vigilance and the Use of BMP